flipace/whoport/README.md

 ### Usage

 ```
-# check and display PID if present
+# check and display PID and process name if present
 whoport 9090

 # kill process which uses port